Robit/Robit/README.md

 ### Hi there 👋

+I'm **Robit** (he/him), an ungraduate Computer Science student.
+I am interested in all things involving software development, computer architecture, and cybersecurity.

+- 🔭 I’m currently working on ... an open hardware enclave in RISC-V, and my own website!

+- 💬 I have worked on ... massively scaling gameservers, cybersecurity, information technology, database architecture, massively parallel computing environments, compilers, and interpreters.

+- 📫 How to reach me: Discord - Robit#6661

+- ⚡ Fun fact: If you cloned me 7 more times, you would have a Robyte

 <!--
 **Robit/Robit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.